UQA — Unified Query Algebra

 Core Theory

-UQA is built on four interconnected theoretical papers that establish a mathematical foundation spanning database theory, information retrieval, probabilistic inference, and neural computation.
+UQA is built on five interconnected theoretical papers that establish a mathematical foundation spanning database theory, information retrieval, probabilistic inference, neural computation, and vector calibration.

 Posting Lists as Universal Abstraction